 [Image: Samsung Canada]

-Ready to empower employees with cloud-based tools?
+Empower employees with cloud-based tools.

 The smart factory is a connected factory and the cloud is a key enabler to facilitate this.
 Start empowering employees with cloud-based tools that provide shareable standards and knowledge capture, and help you elevate performance.